What’s holding you back from starting a blog right now?

-The question is, do the pros outweigh the cons?
+The big question is, do the pros outweigh the cons?

 I’ve been blogging for over 10 years.
-Two years ago, after many years in the wilderness, I finally discovered SEO and launched a profitable blog.
+Two years ago, after spending many years wandering in the organic search wilderness, I finally discovered SEO and launched a profitable blog.

 I’ll help you weigh up the pros and cons of blogging – so you can decide if it’s right for you.

 13 Unmissable Pros and Cons of Blogging